gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

 We had some difficulty getting the countdown to count down from ten as opposed to counting up from 1, but other than that, this task was pretty straightforward.
 Another minor issue was figuring out the best way to run the pico, as this was our first assignment.
 Thankfully there was no wiring, and we could get this assignment done relatively quickly.
+We got a nice introduction to pico and learned the basics.

 ## Launch Pad Part 2 (Lights)